What is metacognition?

 Reflection is a fundamental part of the plan-monitor-evaluate process.
 Encouraging learners to self-question throughout the process will support this reflection.

 In the rest of this unit, we will look at the basics of metacognition in more detail.
 We will discuss the benefits, look at the theory behind metacognition and discover some practical examples.

 Throughout the unit, you will be encouraged to reflect upon metacognition and to think about how you can integrate it into your own classroom practice.
 At the end of the unit there is a glossary of key words and phrases.

-What is the research behind metacognition?
+What is the theory behind metacognition?

 Educational psychologists have long promoted the importance of metacognition for supporting student learning and it continues to be a rapidly growing field of interdisciplinary research.
 American developmental psychologist, John Flavell, is most commonly recognised for introducing the term 'metacognition' as a result of his research in the 1970’s which focused on children’s knowledge and control of their memory processes.

 However, Flavell was not the first to study metacognitive processes.
 Since the beginning of the 20th century researchers focusing on reading have identified the importance of monitoring and control in the reading comprehension process.
 Since the 1960s, researchers examining memory have been investigating how we monitor the contents of our memories.
 From the 1970s, theoretical models describing how we process information included a ‘central executive’ which controls basic cognitive processes.